python/cpython/Doc/library/typing.rst

 .. class:: ParamSpec(name, *, bound=None, covariant=False, contravariant=False)

    Parameter specification variable.
-A specialized version of type variables.
+A specialized version of :class:`type variables <TypeVar>`.

    Usage::

       P = ParamSpec('P')

    Parameter specification variables exist primarily for the benefit of static type checkers.
 They are used to forward the parameter types of one